Lab 6 - Anterior Body Wall & Abdominal Viscera

 Remove the skin and superficial fascia of the abdomen.

 Examine the muscles, aponeuroses, nerves and vessels of the anterior abdominal body wall.
-Understand the layers of abdominal muscles that are homologous to the intercostals.
-Note their relationship to the rectus abdominis and consider the clinical impacts of the arrangement.
+Understand the layers of abdominal muscles that are homologous to the intercostal muscles.
+Note the relationship of the abdominal muscles to the rectus abdominis and consider the clinical impacts of the arrangement.

-Expose and examine the visceral surface of the abdominal body wall and consider the organs that are relatively more ventral (closest to the body wall).
+Expose and examine the visceral surface of the abdominal body wall and examine the organs that are relatively more ventral (closest to the body wall).

 1. SKIN AND SUPERFICIAL FASCIA

-- Make a midline incision through the skin from the sternum to the pubis; use scissors when possible.
+- Make a midline incision through the skin from the sternum to the pubis.

 - Encircle the umbilicus and leave it attached to the body wall.

 - Reflect the skin and superficial fascia laterally to both sides.
-Remove all the skin and superficial fascia over the abdomen.
+Remove all the skin and superficial fascia over the abdomen leaving the umbilicus in place.

 2. ABDOMINAL MUSCLES